Scratch Delta II Modification

 Recovery:

-T' recovery on t' 12" chute be slightly faster than I would have liked considerin' all t' boosters stickin' out.
+T' recovery on t' 12" chute was slightly faster than I would have liked considerin' all t' boosters stickin' out.
+Avast!
 It was flown in a corn field and it happened t' hit a corn stalk upon landin' and knocked one o' t' boosters loose.
-T' damage was minor and be easily repaired.
+T' damage be minor and was easily repaired.
+Begad!
+I didn't fix it until I got home so I could inspect all t' booster attachments.
 Arrr!
-I didn't fix it until I got home so I could inspect all t' booster attachments.
 T' rest were all solid.
 I think I will switch t' a 14" chute for t' next flight.

 Summary:

 I am really happy with t' end result.
+Arrr!
+Avast!
 T' rocket be nay difficult t' build for anyone with a little cardstock modelin' experience.
-Avast!
-T' price be right (read: free), and when completed, you have a good representation o' a rocket that is nay often modeled.
+Avast, me proud beauty!
+Avast, me bucko, me proud beauty!
+T' price was right (read: free), and when completed, you have a good representation o' a rocket that is nay often modeled.

 comment Post a Comment